Audience: All Audiences | Read time: 9 min

 Day 2-7: Welcome Sequence (For New Signups)

-New contacts captured at shows should enter your standard welcome sequence.
+New contacts captured at shows should enter your standard welcome sequence based on proven email marketing structures:

 Email 1 (Immediate): Thank them personally.
 Deliver promised content.
 Set expectations for how often you will email.
 Include one CTA (follow on streaming platform).